svpino/ml.school/README.md

 4. Modify the SageMaker Pipeline to run the Training Step and the Tuning Step concurrently.
 This is not something you'd do in a real application, but it's a good exercise to understand how the different steps can coexist in the same Pipeline.

 5. Modify the SageMaker Pipeline you created for the "Pipeline of Digits" project and add a Training Step.
-This Training Step should receive the train data from the Processing Step you created in Session 1.
+This Training Step should receive the train and validation data from the Processing Step you created in Session 1.

 ## Session 3